IsabellaHoesch/GUI_Birthday_tracker/README.md

 # GUI Birthday tracker
-Building a GUI store birthdates in a database.
-(further utility like reminder might be added at later point).
+Building a GUI to store birthdates in a database. (further functionality like birthday-reminders might be added at later point).

 ## Description